 Skip to contents

-Uses a regex lookup table to extract at most one pattern match.
+Uses a regex lookup table to extract pattern matches.

 Usage